Athénée de Luxembourg: Secularization

 In the course of the French Revolution and the political changes that followed (notably the Napoleonic regime), the school was reorganized along French educational lines and renamed several times: École centrale (1795-1802), École Secondaire (1802-1808), and Collège municipal (1808-1817).

 In 1817, the school was renamed "Athénée royal grand-ducal".
 To commemorate this event, a chronogram ATHENAEVM SIT LVCELBVRGI DECOR (=1817) was placed on the backside of a portal at the school's old premises.

-In the course of the 19th century, the curriculum was expanded and modernized.
+Over the course of the 19th century, the curriculum was expanded and modernized.

 Second World War

-When Luxembourg was occupied by Nazi forces in World War II in 1940, the school was forcibly Germanized, renamed the Gymnasium mit Oberschule für Jungen, and the French language was forbidden.
+When Luxembourg was occupied by Nazi forces from 1940 to 1944, the school was forcibly Germanized, renamed the Gymnasium mit Oberschule für Jungen, and the French language was forbidden.
 These policies were met with considerable resistance.
 Infamously, when the Germans dismantled the Gëlle Fra memorial, several hundred of the school's students protested.
-Two professors and 76 students of the Athénéé lost their lives during the war.
+Two professors and 76 students of the Athénée lost their lives during the war.

-Post-World War II: A New Building
+Post-World War II: a new building

-After the Second World War, the school's premises became too small, and the school was relocated in 1964 to the Hollerich quarter, in the south-west of the city.
+After the Second World War, the school's premises became too small, and the school was relocated in 1964 to the Hollerich district, in the south-west of the city.
 Since the Athénée moved to this location, other schools have moved to the site as well, creating the school’s Campus Geesseknäppchen, just north of the terminus of the A4 motorway.
-The old site of the city Athenaeum was host to the National Library until October 2019, when the library moved to Kirchberg (in Luxembourg City).
+The old site of the city Athenaeum was host to the National Library until October 2019, when the library moved to Kirchberg.

 21st century

 In 2003, the school celebrated its 400th anniversary with a series of events and the publication of a four-volume study of the school's rich history.
 The school's official motto is 'Tradition & Innovation', a phrase that the reflects the institution's continuous emphasis on scholarly excellence, the respect of humanist traditions and the desire to stay innovative.

 From 2007 to 2018, Joseph Salentiny served as the Athénée’s principal until he retired and was replaced by Claude Heiser who is the principal of the school.
-In 2012, temporary buildings were built in the school's court to accommodate the students while the existing premises underwent renovation.
+In 2012, temporary buildings were built in the school's courtyard to accommodate the students while the existing premises underwent renovation.
 The renovations cost 89 million euros, and were completed in late 2016.